-- Information on the owner or owners of the building or other structures that will be used in the operation of the facility. - Information on all other facilities owned, operated, or managed by the applicant or applicants. - Information on all other facilities owned, operated, or managed by the administrator, directors, management company, owner, operator, or other management agent that the applicant or applicants will use to manage the facility; and - Affirmative evidence of ability to comply with standards, rules, and regulations as may be lawfully prescribed.
+- h.
+Information on all other facilities owned, operated, or managed by the administrator, directors, management company, owner, operator, or other management agent that the applicant or applicants will use to manage the facility; and - i.
+Affirmative evidence of ability to comply with standards, rules, and regulations as may be lawfully prescribed.